Sefton

 Residential development activity is slightly higher than average within Sefton when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Sefton has averaged approximately 28 new dwelling approvals each year.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Sefton has averaged around 28 new dwelling approvals each year.
 Over the past five financial years, between FY-21 and FY-25, an estimated 144 homes were approved, with a further 23 approved so far in FY-26.
-On average, each dwelling built over these five years has resulted in approximately 2.5 new residents per year, indicating healthy demand that should support property values.
+On average, for each dwelling built over these five years, there has been an increase of 2.5 new residents per year, indicating healthy demand which supports property values.

-New homes are being constructed at an average expected construction cost value of $400,000.
-This financial year alone, $16.3 million in commercial development approvals have been recorded, indicating steady commercial investment activity.
-Compared to Greater Sydney, Sefton shows approximately 65% of the construction activity per person and places among the 56th percentile of areas assessed nationally.
-Current new development consists of 38.0% detached houses and 62.0% attached dwellings, reflecting a focus on higher-density living that creates more affordable entry points for downsizers, investors, and first-home buyers.
-This shift is notable compared to the current housing mix, which is currently 70.0% houses, indicating reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+New homes are being constructed at an average value of $400,000.
+This financial year alone, $16.3 million in commercial development approvals have been recorded, reflecting steady commercial investment activity.
+Compared to Greater Sydney, Sefton shows approximately 65% of the construction activity per person, placing it among the 56th percentile of areas assessed nationally.
+Current new development consists of 38.0% detached houses and 62.0% attached dwellings, a shift from the current housing mix which is predominantly houses at 70.0%.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.

 The location has approximately 276 people per dwelling approval, indicating room for growth.
-According to the latest AreaSearch quarterly estimate, Sefton is expected to grow by 366 residents through to 2041.
+Looking ahead, Sefton is expected to grow by 368 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development